espinosaanthony50-art/My-Portfolio-/README.md

         <h2>About Me</h2>
         <div class="about-content">
             <p>
-                I am a dedicated **Information Technology student** with a strong foundation in computer science principles and a passion for modern web development.
-My academic journey has provided me with a deep understanding of data structures, networking, and database management.
+                I am an **Information Technology student** passionate about building clean, functional web applications.
+                While my studies focus on systems and networking, my heart is in **Full-Stack Development**.
             </p>
             <p>
-                Beyond the classroom, I spend my time building projects that solve everyday problems.
-I am particularly interested in the **MERN stack** (MongoDB, Express, React, Node.js) and am constantly looking for opportunities to apply my skills in collaborative environments.
-My goal is to transition into a professional role where I can contribute to impactful software solutions.
+                I specialize in the **MERN stack** and enjoy turning complex problems into simple, user-friendly solutions.
+                I’m currently looking for opportunities to contribute to professional projects and grow as a developer.
             </p>
         </div>
     </div>